-flespi ecosystem is growing — we are creating a collection of complementing services under the flespi umbrella.
-The youngest member of the family is the flespi toolbox — an all-round diagnostic environment for fine-grain debugging and analysis of any activity within the flespi platform.
-This guide intends to provide practical knowledge that you can start applying to the telematics side of your business straight away.
+flespi toolbox is an all-round diagnostic environment for handy debugging and analysis of any activity within the flespi platform.
+This guide provides practical knowledge that you can start applying to the telematics side of your business straight away.

-or (iii) pasting the token from the flespi panel and you get access to a wealth of information about every item in your infrastructure — incoming channels, devices, streams, and modems; the tabs in the top right corner allow easy navigation between the types.
+To get access to a wealth of information about every item in your infrastructure — channels, devices, streams, modems, containers, abques, CDNs, MQTT connections do the following:

-The screen above shows the channels tab; however, it will look the same for devices and modems — all of which have logs on top and messages at the bottom.
-The Streams only has the logs part since they only forward messages but do not store them.
+The screen above shows the channel logs and messages; it will look the same for devices and modems (logs on top and messages at the bottom).
+The Streams only have the logs part since they only forward messages but do not store them.

 The channel (or another item) selector is right under the logo.
 To the right of it sits the button switching between historical and real-time logs.
 Note, that real-time mode also shows a few recent historical messages above the red line.

 Now let’s see when flespi toolbox comes in handy, what specific functionality stands behind it, and how your journey through thousands of records can still be effective.

 Pretty much every action with the item (channel, device, etc.) is logged.
 This means that you can view at which step the problem occurred, type of problem, when it took place, and more.